|

 open standard.
 The old format was proprietary.

-- Users of Office 2003 may download and install an free package to provide
+- Users of Office 2003 may install a converter (free download from

-- NOTE: It is a converter feature add-on, not an upgrade.
+- It is an integrated file converter add-on, not a version upgrade.

-- It makes it possible to open the new format, but not support any of
+legacy users to open documents in 2007 format, but does not support any of

 the new features